José María Córdova: Battle of Ayacucho

 The utter defeat of the royalist center changed the battle and shifted it in favor of the republicans who are able to defeat the last desperate attempts by La Serna who even led a cavalry charge himself in an attempt to change the course of the battle.
 The republicans had triumphed and after lengthy negotiations, the next day on the morning of December 10 the royalists surrendered to General Sucre, the battle marked virtual the end of the Spanish Empire in South America save for a few isolated garrisons.
 Cordova’s actions had been vital to the republican success, at the end of the battle Sucre in recognition of Cordova’s bravery promoted him on the battlefield to the rank of General of Division, with Sucre removing his own epaulettes and placing them on Cordova's shoulders.
 Córdova was also given the nickname "The Hero of Ayacucho" as well as "The Lion of Ayacucho".
 This victory confirmed Peruvian Independence, and led to the recognition of the independence of the South American states by England, France and the United States of America.
 Córdova continued south into Bolivia, and commanded the newly formed armed forces in the country during the formation of the government, and remained through 1827.

-Córdova's death
+Death

 Córdova returned to Antioquia after the military campaign to liberate Peru on September 8, 1829.
 He had clearly expressed his opposition and discontent with General Simón Bolívar proclamation as Dictator of Colombia and he was under investigation for the conspiracy of the "Noche Septembrina" of September 25, 1828.
 His discontentment with Bolivar's actions, led Córdova to organize a revolt against Bolívar in Antioquia.

 In response to Cordova's rebellion, Irish General Daniel Florence O'Leary was commissioned by Bolivar to render Cordova.
-The ensuing battle took place near El Santuario, Antioquia, where Córdova died by the hand of the Irish Commander Rupert Hand, on the 17 October, 1829.
+The ensuing battle took place near El Santuario, Antioquia, where Córdova was killed by the Irish Commander Rupert Hand on 17 October 1829.

 As homage for his actions and in his memory the department of Córdova in Colombia, the Colombian army's military officer's academy and the Medellin International Airport in Rionegro are all named after him.